 - 1 Week Charter

 Reserve a Port Superior Charter on La Bateau

 The Sun Odyssey 44i is one of the more spacious yachts in Jeanneau’s Sun Odyssey line of cruising sailboats.
 You will find La Bateau combines sailing performance with indulgent comfort.

 The three-cabin/two-head version includes three generous cabins.
-The two aft cabins offer double berths and the forward owner’s stateroom provides a spacious centerline queen berth with a private head.
+The two aft cabins offer double berths and the forward owner’s stateroom provides a spacious centerline queen berth with a private head and vanity.